deepghost384/bigquery_timeseries/README.md

 # Set partition_dt for month partitioning
 df['partition_dt'] = df['dt'].dt.date.map(lambda x: x.replace(day=1))

-# Upload data directly to BigQuery
+# Upload data via Google Cloud Storage
 uploader.upload(
     table_name='example_table',
     df=df,
-    mode='overwrite_partitions',  # Options: 'overwrite_partitions', 'append', 'overwrite'
-    use_gcs=False,
-    days_per_upload=7,  # Upload 7 days of data at once
-    partition_type='month'  # Default partitioning by month
-)

-# Alternatively, upload data via Google Cloud Storage
-uploader.upload(
-    table_name='example_table',
-    df=df,
-    mode='overwrite_partitions',
-    use_gcs=True,
     gcs_bucket_name='your-bucket-name',
-    keep_gcs_file=False,  # Set to True if you want to keep the temporary file in GCS partition_type='month'
+    keep_gcs_file=False,  # Set to True if you want to keep the temporary file in GCS max_cost=1.0
 )
 ```

-### Upload Modes
+### Upload Mode

-The `upload` method supports three modes of operation, which are based on BigQuery's native write dispositions and enhanced for time series data handling:

-1. **'overwrite_partitions'** (default):
-   - This mode is a custom implementation built on top of BigQuery's `WRITE_APPEND` and `WRITE_TRUNCATE`.
-   - It performs a targeted update for specific partition_dt and symbol combinations.
-   - The process involves:
+The `upload` method uses a custom implementation that combines targeted deletion and append operations:

+1. It first identifies the unique combinations of `partition_dt` and `symbol` in the new data.
-     1. Deleting existing data for the specific partition_dt and symbol combinations.
+2. It then constructs and executes a DELETE query to remove existing data for these specific combinations.
-     2. Appending the new data for those combinations.
-   - Data for other partition_dt and symbol combinations remains unchanged.
+3. Finally, it appends the new data to the table using BigQuery's `WRITE_APPEND` disposition.

-   - This mode is optimized for updating specific time periods for specific symbols without affecting other data.
+This approach allows for efficient updating of specific time periods and symbols without affecting other data in the table.
+It's particularly useful for scenarios where you need to update or replace data for certain date ranges and symbols while keeping the rest of the data intact.

-2. **'append'**:
-   - This mode directly utilizes BigQuery's `WRITE_APPEND` disposition.
-   - New data is added to the existing table without modifying or deleting any existing data.
-   - It's useful when you want to add new records without affecting existing ones.
-   - Be cautious of potential data duplication if uploading data for existing partition_dt and symbol combinations.

-3. **'overwrite'**:
-   - This mode uses BigQuery's `WRITE_TRUNCATE` disposition.
-   - It completely replaces the entire contents of the target table with the new data.
-   - All existing data in the table will be deleted before the new data is inserted.
-   - Use this mode with caution, as it will result in loss of all previous data in the table.

-The implementation leverages BigQuery's native functionalities and extends them to provide more granular control over time series data updates.
-The 'overwrite_partitions' mode, in particular, is a custom solution designed to efficiently handle updates to specific partitions and symbols in time series data, which is not directly available as a single operation in standard BigQuery write dispositions.

-**Note:** If you choose to use day-level partitioning by setting `partition_type` to `'day'`, be aware that this will significantly increase the number of partitions, which may impact query performance and costs.
+The method also includes cost estimation checks to ensure that the operations don't exceed a specified cost threshold.

 ### Querying Data